-restore The restore command allows you to select one or more Jobs (JobIds) to be restored using various methods.
-Once the JobIds are selected, the File records for those Jobs are placed in an internal Bacula directory tree, and the restore enters a file selection mode that allows you to interactively walk up and down the file tree selecting individual files to be restored.
+restore The restore command allows you to select one or more Jobs (Joblds) to be restored using various methods.
+Once the Joblds are selected, the File records for those Jobs are placed in an internal Bacula directory tree, and the restore enters a file selection mode that allows you to interactively walk up and down the file tree selecting individual files to be restored.
 This mode is somewhat similar to the standard Unix restore program's interactive file selection mode.

+'''

+restore storage=<storage-name> client=<backup-client-name> where=<path>

+pool=<pool-name> fileset=<fileset-name>

+restoreclient=<restore-client-name> objectid=<id>

+restorejob=<job-name> jobuser=<user-name> jobgroup=<group-name>

-$\label{lem:client-name} restorege=<storage-name> client= backup-client-name> where=<path> pool=<pool-name> fileset=<fileset-name> restoreclient=<restore-client-name> restorejob=<job-name> select current all done$
+select current all done

+'''

 Where current, if specified, tells the restore command to automatically select a restore to the most current backup.
 If not specified, you will be prompted.
 The all specification tells the restore command to restore all files.
 If it is not specified, you will be prompted for the files to restore.
-For details of the restore command, please see the Restore chapter (chapter 26 on page 269) of the Bacula Community Main Manual.
+For details of the restore command, please see the Restore chapter (chapter 28 page 351) of the Bacula Community Edition Main manual.